elopezga/CSE-145-LightSwitch/Log/README.md

 parsing this HTTP response and telling the Arduino how to respond to this data.
 One problem I have noticed is that the HTTP response is formatted differently sometimes, making it harder to parse and obtain the light state.
-I'm still figuring out how to get around this issue, but I think I'll have to account for each possible format output and parse the data accordingly.
+I'm still figuring out how to get around this issue, but I think I'll have to account for each possible format output and parse the data accordingly (ETA week 8).
 If time permits, which I am confident it will, I will begin focusing on cleaning up the Android application (UX) and perhaps add more features and functionality, since the core fonctionality of the project will be complete after milestone 4.
+At the same time, I will focus on creating the final presentation and demo.

 .